 Location analysis enables you to provide actionable insights by leveraging the power of mapping to illustrate patterns, trends, and relationships that would have remain hidden in tabular or report form.

 Whether it’s finding the right street corner, neighbourhood, city or region, location analytics are key to unlocking new markets, and the good thing about it is you don’t have to be a data scientist to do it!

 Bart Langton, Research Director - Head of Quantitative, Ipsos

 This research uses Big Data and AI (machine learning-based) to identify behavioural patterns and patterns of behaviour vs its antecedents.
 The information and patterns unearthed by AI are examined in light of learning from behavioural science to evaluate their validity and what they tell us about how to change behaviour and achieve strategic objectives (e.g. customer experience, customer adoption of particular behaviours or products or services).

 Hear about the benefits delegates enjoyed at the last Research Association NZ conference in 2015.

 20/20 Powered by PechaKucha presentations

-A big part of that insight and energy comes from the “20/20 Powered by PechaKucha” presentations.
+A big part of the insight and energy at conference comes from the “20/20 Powered by PechaKucha” presentations.

 Over the last few months, brilliant young researchers from all facets of the industry have been competing to become finalists and claim their spot to present at conference.
-With the unenviable task of trying to reduce the field, Dr Catherine Frethey-Bentham with support from her sidekicks Lee Ryan & Spencer Willis, the finalists are:
+With the unenviable task of trying to reduce the field, Dr Catherine Frethey-Bentham with support from Lee Ryan & Spencer Willis, the finalists were:

-Congratulations to the 4 finalists and we wish them the best of luck on September 14th and also a massive well done to all the participants, it takes a lot of work to condense an insightful message into 20 slides per 20 seconds and have the skill and the guts to stand up in front of your peers and compete.
+Congratulations to these 4 finalists and a massive 'well done' to all of the participants.
+It takes a lot of work to condense an insightful message into 20 slides per 20 seconds and have the skill and the guts to stand up in front of your peers and compete.
 We congratulate you all.